gentooise/Ghostbuster/attacks/drk4/README.md

 rotating from -45° to +45°.

 This implementation uses debug registers to catch write operations to pin 2.
-It simply changes the pin mode into input, so the PLC logic could not write it anymore and the servo motor stops moving.
+It simply changes the pin mode into GPIO, so that the PLC logic cannot write to it anymore through I2C controller and the servo motor stops moving.
 The Codesys Runtime is not able to detect it.